-The ASCII codes of numbers \emptyset to 31 do not produce characters on the screen, but they do produce effects many of which you will want to use.
-The list below shows the codes and the effect that each code produces in a running program when PRINT CHRS(N) is used.
+The ASCII codes of numbers $\emptyset$ to 31 do not produce characters on the screen, but they do produce effects many of which you will want to use.
+The list below shows the codes and the effect that each code produces in a running program when PRINT CHR\$(N) is used.
 Where numbers are omitted, no action is obtained.

 Code Action

 8 Backspace cursor, erasing any character at that place.

-1Ø Take a new line, left-hand side.
+10 Take a new line, left-hand side.

-13 As 10.
+13 As IØ.

 14 Cursor on (in a program).
-Cursor off (in a program).
-Cursor off (in a program).
+Neither of these codes has any effect on the cursor that appears at the end of

-15 Cursor off (in a program).) a program, after the READY prompt.
+15 Cursor off (in a program). ) a program, after the READY prompt.

 24 Backspace cursor, no erase.

 25 Cursor forward one space (no erase).

 26 Cursor down one line.

 27 Cursor up one line.

 28 Cursor 'home' to top left-hand corner of screen.

 29 Cursor to start of present line.

 30 Erase to end of present line.

 31 Erase to the bottom of the screen.